tomcarter23/diffa/README.md

 ````

 ### Options
---side-by-side: Adds a side-by-side comparison to the output.
+`--side-by-side`: Adds a side-by-side comparison to the output.

 ## The Output
 Open the generated HTML file in your browser to see: